St. Matthew Island: Geology and climate

 The climatic conditions in the entire Bering Sea Area, according to National Climatic Data Center (1986), is reported as maritime with "considerable wind and cool, humid and cloudy conditions" with mean annual temperature of 37.8 F and annual precipitation of 15.3 in on St. Matthew Island.
 The geological formation recorded on St. Matthew Island consists of calc-alkaline volcanic rocks of Late Cretaceous and earliest tertiary age with Pergelic Cryaquolls and Pergelic Cryoborolls soil types.

 Human habitation

+Owing to the remoteness and inhospitability of the island, St. Matthew was uninhabited until the modern era.
 The first recorded attempt at settlement occurred in 1809, when a Russian group led by Demid Ilyich Kulikalov, under the aegis of the Russian-American Company, established an experimental outpost.

+In August of 1916, the power schooner Great Bear, led by John Borden and Captain Louis Lane wrecked on Pinnacle Rock.
+The party used whaleboats to row themselves and their supplies the 9 miles north to St. Matthew Island where they set up camp.
+All were rescued 15 days later by the USS McCulloch.

 A 2013 sailing expedition to the island showed that, in spite of the lack of human habitation, extensive areas of beach were heavily contaminated with plastic marine debris, particularly from the fishing industry.

 Mammals

-Presently, Arctic foxes and insular voles are the only mammals resident on the island, though polar bears occasionally visit via pack ice.
+Presently, Arctic foxes (subspecies hallensis) and insular voles are the only mammals resident on the island, though polar bears occasionally visit via drift ice.
 Notably, St. Matthew Island represents the southern limit of the range of polar bears in the Bering Sea.